 BSI was awarded a contract by Special Operations Command to install the two classrooms with simulators and all new hardware initially at the Special Operations Terminal Attack Controller Course (SOTACC) facility at Yuma Proving Ground, AZ.
 The two classrooms were subsequently moved to the STTS facility at Hurlburt Field and installed by BSI in 2017.

 Three AFSOC JTAC Simulators (AJS) from MetaVR and Battlespace Simulations as part of a rollout to over 30 AFSOC, ACC, and ASOS JTAC training sites in the US and abroad.
 These systems were installed at the 23 Special Tactics Squadron (STS), the 19 Special Operations Squadron (SOS), and the 720th Special Tactics Training Squadron (STTS).

 The JTAC desktop simulators are all comprised of BSI's Modern Air Combat Environment (MACE) entity generator and MetaVR’s Virtual Reality Scene Generator (VRSG) and are ideally suited for both standalone mission rehearsal and distributed mission simulation.
 The system includes an integrated software based Distributed Interactive Simulation (DIS) radio, a recording capability for recording and AAR/playback of missions, and an emulated a laser range finder/laser designator.

 At Hurlburt Field, the AJS installations are as follows.

-The AJS is used for continuation training, mission rehearsal, and enhancing JTAC skills.
-Use of the system aids STS in performing a variety of missions, among them being a JTAC in CAS missions.
+Like the JTC TRS, the AJS is used for continuation training, mission rehearsal, and enhancing JTAC skills.
+Use of the system aids STS in performing a variety of missions, among them JTAC tactics, techniques, and procedures during CAS missions.

 The 720 STTS and 19th SOS are connected via network for DMO exercises, and the 720 STTS participate in the Virtual Flag exercise.
 Conducted at the DMOC at Kirtland AFB, the Virtual Flag is a training event that enables US and NATO aircrews to train for combat in large-scale joint and coalition environments by linking simulators together and flying missions as one unit.